MicrosoftDocs/azure-docs/articles/storage/blobs/data-lake-storage-query-acceleration-how-to-dotnet.md

 ms.reviewer: jamsbak
 ---

-# Filter data by using Azure Data Lake Storage quick query (.NET)
+# Filter data by using Azure Data Lake Storage query acceleration (.NET)

 This article shows you how to use .NET and quick query (Preview) to retrieve a subset of data from your storage account.

-Quick query (Preview) is a new capability for Azure Data Lake Storage that enables application and analytics frameworks to dramatically optimize data processing by retrieving only the data that they require to perform a given operation.
-To learn more, see [Azure Data Lake Storage Quick Query (Preview)](data-lake-storage-quick-query.md).
+Query acceleration (Preview) is a new capability for Azure Data Lake Storage that enables application and analytics frameworks to dramatically optimize data processing by retrieving only the data that they require to perform a given operation.
+To learn more, see [Azure Data Lake Storage Query Acceleration (Preview)](data-lake-storage-query-acceleration.md).

 > [!NOTE]
-> The quick query feature is in public preview, and is available in the region1, region2, and region3 regions.
+> The query acceleration feature is in public preview, and is available in the West Central US and West US 2 regions.
 To review limitations, see the [Known issues](data-lake-storage-known-issues.md) article.
-To enroll in the preview, see [this form](https://aka.ms/adlsquickquerypreview).
+To enroll in the preview, see [this form](https://aka.ms/adls/queryaccelerationpreview).

 ## Prerequisites